bsladewski/mojito/README.md

 cryptocurrency prices and configuring bots to automate or assist with trading strategies.

+The front-end can be found in the [Mojito Client](https://github.com/bsladewski/mojito-client) repository.

 ## Dependencies

 This project uses the [Go programming language](https://golang.org/dl/).